zradai/R/MCMCglmm_aid_functions/MCMCglmm_functions_README.txt

 Gets factor level contrasts, i.e. posterior distribution of factor level differences.

+# cutoffs

+Three helping functions used by other functions.

 # corr.GR

 Creates random effects and residual correlation matrices from an MCMCglmm model.